Arundel Castle Cricket Ground

 Arundel Castle Cricket Ground is a cricket ground in Arundel, West Sussex, England, nearby to Arundel Castle.
 It has been in use since 1952.
 The ground was first used by the Sussex 1st XI in 1972 for limited-over matches and in 1990 for County Championship matches.
-As of the end of the 2015 English cricket season, Arundel Castle has hosted 32 first-class matches, 20 List A matches, and 5 T20 matches.
+The ground was temporarily used by Hampshire as their home venue for 2020 Bob Willis Trophy matches.

 Cricket history

 Many matches have been played at the ground over the years by Sussex, often as part of the Arundel Festival, an annual event held in August.
 Arundel Castle's first List A match was a 1972 match between Sussex and Gloucestershire in the John Player League.
 Gloucestershire won the match by 2 wickets, helped by a five-wicket haul from Mike Procter.
 In 1990, Arundel Castle hosted its first County Championship match.
 The match was between Sussex and Hampshire and ended in a draw, after Colin Wells scored a century for Sussex and Chris Smith scored a century for Hampshire.

 The ground has hosted some tour matches, and also MCC matches against international A sides.
 The first of these matches was in 2000 as part of Zimbabwe's tour of England against a West Indians team.
 The match ended in a draw, with West Indians Sherwin Campbell, Brian Lara and Shivnarine Chanderpaul all scoring centuries, as well as Zimbabwe and Sussex cricketer Murray Goodwin.
 In 2002, Arundel Castle hosted a drawn match between Indians and West Indies A and in 2003 it hosted a drawn match between India A and South Africans.
 The ground hosted MCC matches against the Australians in 2001, the West Indians in 2004, and Sri Lanka A in 2007; the MCC lost all three matches.

 In June 2010, the Unicorns hosted Sussex in a match at Arundel Castle.
 The Unicorns chased down Sussex's score of 325/4 from 40 overs, scoring 327/4, which at the time was the highest successful run chase in the history of 40-over cricket.
 Batsman Wes Durston scored 117 from 68 balls for the Unicorns.

 In 2015, a T20 match between Sussex and Surrey was abandoned after Surrey cricketers Moisés Henriques and Rory Burns collided with each other whilst attempting a catch.
 Both players were subsequently hospitalised.